Reports Parasite Control FAQ

 Table of Contents

-However, the risk of parasites is changing.
+However, the risk of parasites is growing.
 Phenomenon such as climate change are allowing parasites to thrive in new areas, so protection is more important than ever.

-This FAQ can help people understand the evolving risk of parasites, how they can be controlled, and the measures in place to manage tools like parasiticides.
+This FAQ explains the evolving risk of parasites, how they can be controlled, and the measures in place to manage tools like parasiticides.

 What are Pet Parasites?